By the time you’ve read this there may be no American sedans left

 Fitzpatrick also created poster art; here’s an example featuring the 1971 Pontiac GTO, one of many Pony and Muscle cars inspired by the Ford Mustang’s incredible success.

 Back then, cool 20/30-somethings could actually afford fun 2-door cars like these.
 So take a look at the symbolism: the dude sports a Beatle hairstyle, the gal-pal wears a cowboy hat and – far out, man – this hip Boomer couple is hanging out in the desert with super-trendy off-roaders.

-Well before automakers fully realized the off-beat, counter-culture appeal of truck world to younger prospects, especially Out West and Down South, it was already calling to them in the form of groovy-grotty wheels that The Man would be sure to disapprove.
+Well before automakers fully realized the off-beat, counter-culture appeal of truck world, especially Out West and Down South, it was already calling to younger prospects in the form of groovy-grotty wheels The Man would be sure to disapprove.